0xSero/partisia-docs/docs/pbc-fundamentals/governance-overview.md

 ### [Small oracles](https://partisiablockchain.gitlab.io/documentation/node-operations/oracles-on-partisia-blockchain.html#what-is-a-small-oracle)

 Below you see the oracle contracts handling deposits and withdrawals for the currently accepted BYOCs: ETH, BNB and USDC.
 These contracts have a transfer limit controlling when the nodes providing the service will be rotated.
+The contract state shows which nodes serve the oracle, the transaction they are handling

 #### [ETH Deposit on PBC](https://browser.partisiablockchain.com/contracts/045dbd4c13df987d7fb4450e54bcd94b34a80f2351)